Regulation

 3. Use automation

-Manual screening for 100+ security-relevant positions does not scale.
+Manual screening for 100+ security-relevant positions is not scalable.
 Automated tools like Indicium handle:

 • Pre-employment checks